degroof/TrackballMouse/README.md

  - a tactile or micro switch for each button
  - a trackball ball and some ball bearings to support it (for trackball)
  - some mouse glides / skates (for mouse)
- - a battery or batery pack (for wireless)
+ - a battery or battery pack (for wireless)
  - a USB cable (for wired)

 In addition, you'll need some sort of enclosure.
 I designed and 3D printed mine.